cortexproject/cortex/docs/blocks-storage/migrate-from-chunks-to-blocks.md

 The CLI flag `-querier.use-second-store-before-time` (or its respective YAML config option) is only available for secondary store.
 This flag can be set to a timestamp when migration has finished, and it avoids querying secondary store (chunks) for data when running queries that don't need data before given time.

+Both primary and secondary stores are queried before this time, so the overlap where some data is in chunks and some in blocks is covered.

 ## Rollback

 If rollback to chunks is needed for any reason, it is possible to use the same migration script with reversed arguments: